knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 Choose the file/image called 'Uboot_usb_256_03.img'

-3.- Flash Uboot image to the new 16MB SPI.
+3.- Merge the new Uboot with the blank canvas

+dd if=Uboot_usb_256_03.img conv=notrunc of=16MBpadded.bin

+4.- Now, the image containing a new Uboot is ready, let's flash it to the W25Q128 (16MB).

 So, grab the "W25Q128" chip you bought.

-Connect it to the Programmer's Clip and flash the file 'Uboot_usb_256_03.img' with the following command:
+Connect it to the ch341a Programmer's Clip and flash the file with the following command:

-dd if=Uboot_usb_256_03.img conv=notrunc of=16MBpadded.bin
+sudo flashrom -p ch341a_spi -c "your-flash-chip-name/number-detected-by-flashrom" -w 16MBpadded.bin

+Note: in my case the flash name/number was 'GD25Q64(B)'. your could be different.

 # Steps to install the IOTgoat binary to the A5-V11 mini 3G router